Queen City Field: Second expansion and cancellation, 2025

 A $10 million expansion of the newly renamed Queen City Field was to be completed in 2026 to host Buffalo Pro Soccer, a team competing in the USL Championship and USL Super League.
 The expansion would have been be privately funded by Buffalo Color Park owner Jon M. Williams along with Buffalo Pro Soccer's ownership group, which includes Buffalo Bills player Reid Ferguson.

 The site selection by Buffalo Pro Soccer was criticized due to the property's environmental history and distance from downtown Buffalo.
 Buffalo Pro Soccer's favored site choice of the former Buffalo News headquarters on Washington Street would have cost $40 million and required $20 million in public funding.
 United Steelworkers Local 8823, which represents the workers of PVS Chemicals, opposed the stadium's expansion.

 PVS Chemicals released a statement criticizing the expansion plans:

 PVS strongly supports athletics and sports as well as the City of Buffalo’s economic improvement, but this is simply not the location for such a facility.
 Beyond serious legal questions, it makes no sense to build a large stadium next to a chemical plant that has been there for 100 years and is not going anywhere, as we continue to make significant investment in our operations.

 Modular construction was to be utilized to quickly complete the renovation, with the parts manufactured by SixFive Stadium Experience.
 SixFive Stadium Experience previously manufactured Willoughby Community Park for Vancouver FC of the Canadian Premier League.

-Capacity of the expanded venue would have been 7,600, and with USL implementing promotion and relegation beginning in 2027, it would have been expandable to 15,000 should Buffalo Pro Soccer have earned promotion to USL Division One.
+Capacity of the expanded venue would have been 7,600, and with USL implementing promotion and relegation beginning in 2027, it would have been expandable to 15,000 should Buffalo Pro Soccer have earned promotion to USL Premier.
 The baseball and softball diamonds that were added in 2022 would have been removed as part of the expansion, while the complex's other playing surfaces would have been retained as practice fields.

 Local politicians hoped the stadium would have spawned a new entertainment district within the city's Valley neighborhood, along with the nearby OnCore Golf ShotClub Social driving range that was to open in 2026.

 The expansion was cancelled by Buffalo Pro Soccer on July 3, 2025, announcing they had terminated their land lease with Jon M. Williams due to environmental concerns.